 Is the 17th of March resolution an afterthought?
 Is it a cover up?
 Was it a precautionary makeshift, taken to avert the danger from Pawar’s head, in case the nuts and bolts are exposed?

 Why didn’t the BCCI or IPL Governing Council raise alarm bells after Jan 31st?
 Was the BCCI top brass morally blind or intellectually drained to ignore it?

 When Tharoor can be asked to quit because of Rendezvous, why can’t Pawar be asked to quit because of Anirudh Deshpande?

 Supriya Sule asked the media, “why blame me or my father?” we ask, why not?

 IPLGATE 2 has opened up a can of worms that is fast becoming unwieldy.
 The nation was already dealing with IPLGATE 1, that it was bombarded with its Sequel.
 The trust on the systemÂ is diminishing,Â the love for the game on the verge of being taken a beat.

 Cricket has beenÂ forced to take a back seat.
 In-numerous controversies are surrounding cricket and the board’s credibility is at stake.
 The need of the hour is to have a refreshed look at everything and to investigate well to clean the muck.

 What do you think?
 Should Pawar be sacked?
-Should there be a revival of BCCI?FLAG THIS POST
+Should there be a revival of BCCI?REPORT THIS POST